SouthGreenPlatform/culebrONT/docs/source/INSTALL.rst

 In the ``tools_path`` file, you can find two sections: SINGULARITY and ENVMODULES.
 In order to fill it correctly, you have 2 options:

-1. Use only SINGULARITY containers.
-In this case, fill only this section.
-Put the path to the build singularity images you want to use.
+1. Use only SINGULARITY containers: in this case, fill only this section.
+Put the path to the built Singularity images you want to use.
-Absolute paths are strongly recommended but not mandatory.
+Absolute paths are strongly recommended.
 See the section :ref:`'How to build singularity images'<How to build singularity images>`  for further details.

 .. literalinclude:: ../../culebrONT/install_files/tools_path.yaml
     :language: YAML
     :lines: 6-8

 .. warning::
-    For SINGULARITY containers to be actually used, one needs to make sure that the *--use-singularity* flag is included in the snakemake command line.
+    To ensure SINGULARITY containers to be really used, one needs to make sure that the *--use-singularity* flag is included in the snakemake command line.

-2. Use only ENVMODULES.
-In this case, fill this section with modules available on your cluster (here is an example):
+2. Use only ENVMODULES: in this case, fill this section with the modules available on your cluster (here is an example):

 .. literalinclude:: ../../culebrONT/install_files/tools_path.yaml
     :language: YAML
     :lines: 10-18

-CulebrONT needs a wide set of R modules for reporting, if you use ENVMODULE R. Just have a look at dependencies in the ``Containers/Singularity.report.def`` file.
+CulebrONT needs a wide set of R modules for reporting.
+If you use ENVMODULE R, just have a look at dependencies in the ``Containers/Singularity.report.def`` file.
 Yes, plenty of packages!!
-That's why we provide build singularity containers ready to use and recommend them for the R part.
+That's why we provide build Singularity containers ready to use and recommend them for the R part.

 .. note::

     TIP !!
-We provide a singularity container for R packages (Singularity.report.def), you can use this one to create a module environment.
+We provide a Singularity container for all R packages (Singularity.report.def), thus you can use this one to create a dedicated module environment.

 .. warning::
     Make sure to specify the *--use-envmodules* flag in the snakemake command line for ENVMODULE to be implemented.